Why Camera Monitor Systems

 - Compatible with Brigade’s MDR

 Connecting a rear view camera system to a large vehicle or machine can be timely and awkward due to the amount of cable to install.
-Brigade’s new wireless system eliminates excess cabling, saving up to two hours’ fitment time and removes the need for an additional suzie cable.
+Brigade’s new wireless system eliminates excess cabling, saving up to two hours’ fitment time and removes the need for an additional suzie coupling cable.

 New digital wireless technology gives almost instant pictures (camera to monitor in less than 200 milliseconds) and is not affected by electrical interference from other vehicle or machine equipment.
 The camera image is sent to the monitor via a transmitter and receiver, and once connected, the wireless link is secure.
 The system also features an easy re-pairing function, allowing the receiver to be linked to a different transmitter making interchanging trailers possible.